maxwelldorliea/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown -hR owner:group dir -- set all the files and directories and subdirectories owner and group to the specify owner and group

+chown -h owner:group filename -- set the file owner and group to the specify owner and group